iloeng/SourceInsight4Patch/README-EN.md

-# Patch/Keygen for Cracking Source Insight 4
+# Source Insight 4 Activation Patch / Keygen

 🌍 **[简体中文](README.md) | [English](README-EN.md)**

-This patch is used to automatically authorize Source Insight 4 without modifying any files.
+This patch is used to automatically activate Source Insight 4 without modifying any files.

 ## Usage